Joan Wennstrom Bennett (Chair) [NAS]

 Professor Paula T. Hammond is the David H. Koch Chair Professor of Engineering at the Massachusetts Institute of Technology, and the Head of the Department of Chemical Engineering.
 She is a member of MIT’s Koch Institute for Integrative Cancer Research, the MIT Energy Initiative, and a founding member of the MIT Institute for Soldier Nanotechnology.
 She recently served as the Executive Officer (Associate Chair) of the Chemical Engineering Department (2008-2011).
 The core of her work is the use of electrostatics and other complementary interactions to generate functional materials with highly controlled architecture.
 Her research in nanotechnology encompasses the development of new biomaterials to enable drug delivery from surfaces with spatio-temporal control.
 She also investigates novel responsive polymer architectures for targeted nanoparticle drug and gene delivery, and self-assembled materials systems for electrochemical energy devices.
 Professor Hammond was elected into the National Academy of Medicine in 2016, and into the 2013 Class of the American Academy of Arts and Sciences.
 She is also the recipient of the 2013 AIChE Charles M. A. Stine Award, which is bestowed annually to a leading researcher in recognition of outstanding contributions to the field of materials science and engineering, and the 2014 Alpha Chi Sigma Award for Chemical Engineering Research.
 She was selected to receive the Department of Defense Ovarian Cancer Teal Innovator Award in 2013, which supports a single visionary individual from any field principally outside of ovarian cancer to focus his/her creativity, innovation, and leadership on ovarian cancer research.
 During her sabbatical in 2013, she was a visiting scientist at the Dana-Farber Cancer Institute, and a visiting professor at the Nanyang Technological University in Singapore, in the Chemical Engineering Department.
 Prof. Hammond continues to serve as an Associate Editor of the American Chemical Society journal, ACS Nano.
 As a part of the Year of Chemistry in 2011, she was one of the Top 100 materials scientists named by Thomson-Reuters, a recognition of the highest citation impact in the field over the past decade (2001-2011).
 She has published over 200 papers, and holds over 20 patents based on her research at MIT.
 She was named a Fellow of the American Physical Society, the American Institute of Biological and Medical Engineers, and the American Chemical Society Polymer Division.
 Professor Hammond’s work on multilayer tattoos for transdermal DNA vaccines was recently featured on the PBS Nova program, “Making Stuff” with David Pogue, and she was also featured in the Chemical Heritage Foundation’s Catalyst Series: Women in Chemistry.

-Evelyn M. Hammonds
+Evelynn M. Hammonds [NAM]

 Barbara Gutmann Rosenkrantz Professor of the History of Science and Professor of African and African American Studies

-Dr. Evelyn M. Hammonds is the Barbara Gutmann Rosenkrantz Professor of the History of Science and Professor of African and African American Studies at Harvard University.
+Dr. Evelynn M. Hammonds is the Barbara Gutmann Rosenkrantz Professor of the History of Science and Professor of African and African American Studies at Harvard University.
 Professor Hammonds holds a BS in physics from Spelman College, a BEE in electrical engineering from Georgia Tech, SM in Physics from MIT and a PhD in the history of science from Harvard University.
 She was the first Senior Vice Provost for Faculty Development and Diversity at Harvard University (2005-2008).
 From 2008-2013 she served as Dean of Harvard College.
 She holds honorary degrees from Spelman College and Bates College.
 Professor Hammonds is a fellow of the Association of Women in Science (AWIS).
 Professor Hammonds’ areas of research include the histories of science, medicine and public health in the United States; race and gender in science studies; feminist theory and African American history.
 She is the author of Childhood’s Deadly Scourge: The Campaign to Control Diphtheria in New York City, 1880-1930 (1999).
 She co-edited with Barbara Laslett, Sally G. Kohlstedt, and Helen Longino, eds.
 Gender and Scientific Authority, (1999) She was co-editor with Jennifer M. Shephard and Stephen M. Kosslyn of The Harvard Sampler: Liberal Education for the Twenty-First Century (2011) and with Rebecca Herzig, The Nature of Difference: Sciences of Race in the United States from Jefferson to Genomics (2008.)
 She has published articles on the history of disease, race and science, African American feminism, African-American women and the epidemic of HIV/AIDS and analyses of gender and race and in science and medicine.
 Professor Hammonds’ work focuses on the intersection of genetic, medical and socio-political concepts of race in the United States.
 She is currently the director of the Project on the Study of Race & Gender in Science & Medicine at the Hutchins Center for African and African American Research at Harvard University.
 Prof. Hammonds is an Area Advisor for African American History, History of Science and Technology for the Online Bibliography of Oxford University Press.
 She served two terms as a Member of the Committee on Equal Opportunities in Science and Engineering (CEOSE) the Congressionally Mandated Advisory Committee to the National Science Foundation.
 She served as a member of President Obama’s Advisory Committee on Educational Excellence for African Americans and as a member of President Obama’s National Advisory Committee on Historically Black Colleges and Universities.
 She was formerly a member of the Board of Trustees of Spelman and Bennett Colleges and currently she is a member of the Board of the Arcus Foundation.
+Dr. Hammonds is a member of the National Academy of Medicine.

 Ed Lazowska [NAE]